-Just a year ago I started my blog, with for Valentine's Day an article about my solo wedding in Santorini (read Article my-solo-wedding.html).
+Just a year ago I started my blog, with for Valentine's Day an article about my solo wedding in Santorini.

 To celebrate this anniversary, a new magazine cover with a 2-page article in the February special issue Take a Break UK!
 (Check here Media).

-So after talking to you a lot, in 2018, about my declaration of love to myself (Article life-changer.html), I then told you my longest love story with coffee (Reread coffee-addict.html), but I must admit that the true love of my life it's chocolate!
+So after talking to you a lot, in 2018, about my declaration of love to myself (Article Life Changer), I then told you my longest love story with coffee (Reread Coffee Addict), but I must admit that the true love of my life is chocolate!

 Not a day without eating chocolate.
 And at certain times of the year it even becomes my main meal hahaha.